senorkrabs/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 Deploying the `opsmgmt-target-account-inventory,yml` template into target accounts and regions will setup a Resource Data Sync that sends instance inventory data to the S3 bucket in the central account.
 Additionally, a State Manager Association will be created to gather software inventory data (applications installed, AWS components, network configuration, etc.).
 Compliance data will be reported based on the success of gathering of inventory data (Compliant if the operation completed successfully or non-compliant if the resource did not gather inventory successfully).

 Deploying the `opsmgmt-target-account-patching.yaml` template into target accounts and regions will setup default patch baselines for each operating system (these could be customized) and a Systems Manager Automation Document that performs instance patching.
 The Automation Document will, optionally, automatically start stopped instances, patch them, and then stop them again.
-Finally, a State Manager Asociation is created that, by default, executions the patching automation on all instances in the account every Saturday at 11:59 PM.
+Finally, a State Manager Association is created that, by default, executions the patching automation on all instances in the account every Saturday at 11:59 PM.

 During the patching operation, the managed instance will scan (or install) patches based on the patch baseline approval rules.
 For more information, see [About Predefined and Custom Patch Baselines](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-baselines.html) and [About Patch Groups](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-patchgroups.html).
 To create a custom patch baseline, see [Create a Custom Patch Baseline](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-baseline-console.html).